Carcodee/Code-Game-Engine/README.md

 Issues:

--Only supported for visual studio, there is not premake or cmake implemented.
+-Only supported for visual studio

 PD: I would love to implement a lot more features but this is it for now.
 Any advice for this project is valuable :D